Tiffany (Mexican wrestler): AAA (1997–2010)

-Consejo Mundial de Lucha Libre (2010–present)
+Consejo Mundial de Lucha Libre (2010–2024)

 On April 12, 2010, a contingent of former AAA wrestlers including Psicosis II, Histeria, Maniaco, El Alebrije and Cuije showed up during a Consejo Mundial de Lucha Libre (CMLL) show in Puebla, Puebla, starting an "Invasion" angle where former AAA wrestlers would play out the storyline that Los Invasores came to CMLL to show that the AAA group was superior.
 Los Invasores promised a surprise for CMLL as part of the Promociones Gutiérrez 1st Anniversary Show, which turned out to be Tiffany, jumping from AAA to join Las Invasoras (female version of Los Invasores) alongside Estrellita.
 Tiffany, Estrellita and Rossy Moreno lost to the team of Lady Apache, Lluvia and Marcela by disqualification when Las Invasoras was caught pulling Lluvia's mask off.
 Following the show the Las Invasoras angle was only referred to for a couple of months, transitioning both Tiffany and Estrellita into CMLL's female division.
 On June 26, 2012, Tiffany was one of 10 women who risked their mask or hair inside a steel cage in the main event of CMLL's 2012 Infierno en el Ring summer show.
 Tiffany escaped the cage and watched from the outside as Princesa Blanca defeated and unmasked Goya Kong.
 Following the cage match CMLL's top tecnica Marcela challenged Tiffany to a one-on-one Luchas de Apuestas match, not happy with the outcome of the Infierno en el Ring match.
 Tiffany accepted and on the August 5 Super Viernes show Marcela defeated Tiffany, leaving her bald after the match.
 A few weeks later Tiffany made a trip to Japan to appear for CMLL's Japanese sister promotion Reina Joshi Puroresu.
 She completed in a tournament to crown the first ever Reina-CMLL International Championship, but lost to tournament winner Leon.| In September 2012, Tiffany teamed up with La Amapola and Princesa Blanca, losing to the team of Dalys la Caribeña, Goya Kong and Marcela on the under card of the CMLL 79th Anniversary Show, CMLL's biggest annual show.
 On September 19, 2014, Tiffany was one of eight women competing for the La Copa 81 Aniversario trophy in a Torneo cibernetico elimination match.
 Tiffany was eliminated by Princesa Sujei as the first wrestler eliminated in the match.

+Left CMLL in late-March 2024, due to wanting to wind down her career & enjoy some creative freedoms a CMLL contract would not allow for (such as wrestling for The Crash).